-If you're a landlord, tenant eviction is something that you'll likely have to go through at some point in your career.
+If you're a North Carolina landlord, tenant eviction from your rental property is something that you'll likely have to go through at some point in your career.
 While it can be a long and complicated process, it's sometimes the only option you may have left.

 So, in this post, we'll take you through everything you need to know about the North Carolina Eviction Process.

 Common Reasons Landlords Evict Tenants in North Carolina

 According to the North Carolina landlord-tenant law, you may be able to evict a North Carolina tenant from your rental property for a lease violation.

 - Nonpayment of rent